ianthehenry/cmd/README.md

 ("foo" "bar" "baz")
 ```

-The variadic positional parameter for a spec can be a hard escape.
-It will contain a tuple of the value of that positional argument followed by all the rest of the arguments.
+The variadic positional parameter for a spec can be a hard escape, if it appears as the final positional parameter in your spec.
+The value of a hard positional escape is a tuple containing the value of that positional argument followed by all subsequent arguments (whether or not they would normally parse as `--params`).

 Only the final positional argument can be an escape, and like normal variadic positional arguments, it will take lower priority than optional positional arguments.